‘Dance Moms’ Abby Lee Miller Fed Up By Show’s ‘Fakery’, Pushes For Spinoff With ALDC Minis After Exit

 A post shared by Abby Lee Miller (@therealabbylee) on

-Lopez, who was very vocal about her support for Miller, also reiterated that Dance Moms will never be the same without the ALDC guru.
-It can be recalled that after Abby announced her exit from Dance Moms, she was quickly replaced by Dancing with the Stars pro Cheryl Burke.
+Lopez, who was very vocal about her support for Miller, also reiterated that Dance Moms would never be the same without the ALDC guru.
+It can be recalled that after Abby had announced her exit from Dance Moms, she was quickly replaced by Dancing with the Stars pro Cheryl Burke.
 Some of the moms actually rejoiced with Abby’s exit from the show and even called her a “spoiled brat.”
 However, Lopez remained loyal to Miller, claiming that she is irreplaceable.

 “I don’t think Abby is replaceable.
 Who could replace her when she’s the entire show?”